marrow/cinje/README.rst

 * *Enhanced Pypy support.* Pypy does not require optimizations which potentially obfuscate the resulting code.
   So we don't do them.

+* *Fixed* incorrect `#{}` handling when it was the first non-whitepsace on a line. (#22)

+* *Fixed* buffer iteration edge case if the first template text in a function is deeper than the function scope. (#21)

+* *Python 3-style function annotations* can now be used to define function-wide "pragma" additions and removals, even on Python 2. (#8)

+* *Pragma processing directives.* Processing flags can be set and unset during the translation process using `: pragma`.

+* *Unbuffered mode.* Cinje can now operate in unbuffered mode.
+Each contiguous chunk is individually yielded. (#8)

+* *Secret feature.* Have a cinje template?
+Want to more easily peek behind the curtain?
+(Sssh, it's a completely unsupported feature that even syntax colors if `pygments` is installed.) `python -m cinje source file.py`

 Version 1.0
 -----------